-One of the most bizarre things about amniotic and umbilical cord “stem cell” products is that if these products really had living stem cells, they are illegal cellular drugs in violation of US Food and Drug law.
+One of the most bizarre things about amniotic and umbilical cord “stem cell” products is that if these products really had living stem cells, they would be illegal cellular drugs in violation of US Food and Drug law.
 Of course, every one we’ve tested consists of dead and dying cells, so that’s good in one respect, but bad in another.
-The flip side of that coin is of course that if a company claims that these are live stem cell products but they are actually dead, they now have other issues.
-To that end, one of the marketers of a product that suggests that it contains live stem cells sent out an email to the providers who use the product that blew my mind.
+The flip side of that coin is, of course, that if a company claims that these are live stem cell products but they are actually dead, they now have other issues.
+To that end, one of the marketers of a product that suggests that it contains live stem cells sent out an e-mail to the providers who use the product that blew my mind.
 Let me explain.

 As a physician, not a week goes by without some orthopedic sales rep contacting you wanting to sell you “millions of live stem cells” derived from amniotic or umbilical cord tissues.
 The problem, based on our lab testing, is that this is a scam.
 For more information on how I can say that, please see my video below:

 The Scam Moves from Sales Reps to Providers to Patients

 Even though these products have no live stem cells, that doesn’t stop sales reps from telling doctors that they do.
 This takes a tissue that few doctors need for specialty applications and makes it into a blockbuster best seller.
 How can these providers not know they’re getting scammed?
 They were never educated in this type of science.
 This includes orthopedic surgeons (some of the most gullible on the MD/DO side), chiropractors, naturopaths, and acupuncturists.
 As an example, watch how one company can fool providers with tests that look legit, but aren’t:

 This information then gets passed to consumers in seminars (given mostly by chiropractors), which continues to amply the effects of the scam:

 These Are All Regulated to Be Dead Cells